Revolution of Dignity: Russian involvement

-The perception that Yanukovych was trying to establish closer ties with Russia played a major role in the protests.
-Yanukovych accepted "bail-out" money—$2 billion out of a $15 billion package—from Russia, and this was interpreted as a sign that he would seek close ties with Putin.
+The perception that Yanukovych was trying to establish closer ties with Putin's Russia played a major role in the protests.
+Yanukovych accepted "bail-out" money—$2 billion out of a $15 billion package—from Russia.
 Russian officials had been pressuring the Ukrainian administration to take decisive action to crush the protests, and the police assault on Euromaidan protesters was ordered hours after the $2 billion from Russia was transferred.
 Several government ministers from across Europe blamed Russia for exacerbating the violence.

-In an interview on 20 February, a retired colonel of the Main Intelligence Directorate of Russia (GRU), Aleksandr Musienko, said that the conflict could only be solved by force, and that Ukraine had proven it could not exist as an independent, sovereign state.
-According to government documents released by Ukrainian former Deputy Interior Minister Hennadiy Moskal, Russian officials served as advisers to the operations against protesters.
-Code-named "Wave" and "Boomerang", the operations involved the use of snipers to disperse crowds and capture the protesters' headquarters in the House of Trade Unions.
-Before some police officers defected, the plans included the deployment of 22,000 combined security troops in Kyiv.
-According to the documents, the former first deputy of the Russian GRU stayed at the Kyiv Hotel, played a major role in the preparations, and was paid by the Security Services of Ukraine.
+According to government documents released by Ukrainian former Deputy Interior Minister Hennadiy Moskal, Russian advisers were involved in the crackdown on protesters.
+The operations, code-named "Wave" and "Boomerang", involved the use of snipers to disperse crowds and capture the protesters' headquarters in the House of Trade Unions.
+Before some police officers defected, the plans included the deployment of 22,000 security troops in Kyiv.
+According to the documents, the former first deputy of the Russian GRU stayed at the Kyiv Hotel, played a major role in planning the crackdown, and was paid by the Security Services of Ukraine.
 According to Reuters, the authenticity of the documents could not be confirmed.
 Interior Minister Arsen Avakov said that the conflict had been provoked by a "non-Ukrainian" third party and that an investigation was ongoing.